 Reminiscing can evoke both pleasant and painful memories.
 Share some of my boyhood adventures that took place at a simpler time and a simpler place.They focus on the local creek and dump site, but any location could have inspired the types of experiences when left to a boy's imagination.

-Parents working with children create an ideal learning partnership.
-Suggested here are some resources that can be used at home to investigate some key areas of mathematics.
+Here are some resources that can be used at home to investigate some key areas of mathematics with your children.
 The explorations are open-ended.

 Virtually every processed item, be it animal, vegetable or mineral, has associated with it a signature known as a barcode.
 This article examines two standard footprints that provide substantial information about a product; EAN-13 and ISBN.